Xeozim/advent_of_code_2023/README.md

 means that we can do this bit nice and easily.
 A couple of extra functions in the Block class can check if any block is a gear and calculate the gear ratio, and we can get the sum the same way as we did for summing the numeric values.

+## Day 4

+First impressions are that this is a fairly simple one, at least based on part 1.
+Planning to follow a similar approach in terms of parsing the input into a bunch of useful objects which will give me the answers.
+In addition will try to implement the example input as a test set.

+### Part 1

+Parsing approach is pretty simple, split on `:` to separate the card id from the numbers, then split on `|` to separate the winning numbers from the player numbers, then split on ` ` (space) to get each number.

+Will have a single class which represents a card, containing the card ID, the set of winning numbers and the set of player numbers.
+The class will also define a function to calculate the matching numbers and one to calculate the score based on how many matching numbers there are.

+The description provides us with 6 examples each of which has an answer for how many points it is worth, so we can turn each of them into a test case.
+Because I'm just using jupyter notebooks I'm not going to bother with a proper testing framework, will just have a specific testing section.

+Went pretty well, worked 2nd time.
+Ironically the tests passed with the first implementation but the real input had more space handling required, possibly due to the way it was split from a multi- line string.